SAVE-Point/save-point.github.io/README.md

 displayed in a random order.
 Tapping on the screen exits the slideshow and goes back into the dashboard.

 Slides are pulled from:
-  (1) The HubbleSite and APOD RSS feed, through a custom parser;
+  1. The HubbleSite and APOD RSS feed, through a custom parser;
-  (2) The [kiosk_news.yaml](kiosk_news.yaml) file in this repository.
+  2. The [kiosk_news.yaml](kiosk_news.yaml) file in this repository.

-We encourage members of the UT department to add new images to the slideshow that showcase their latest research!
-You can add images to the slideshow either by sending us an email to savepoint@astro.as.utexas.edu, with the title of the image (no more than ~10 words), an attribution line (e.g. your name and that of coauthors; affiliations; etc.), and the image itself (should be larger than 1024x768).
+*We encourage members of the UT department to add new images to the slideshow that showcase their latest research!* You can add images to the slideshow either by sending us an email to savepoint@astro.as.utexas.edu, with the title of the image (no more than ~10 words), an attribution line (e.g. your name and that of coauthors; affiliations; etc.), and the image itself (should be larger than 1024x768).